Best (& Worst) Restaurants in Singapore (2006)

 Read my review Read my review of the winner

 Hidden gems are the good restaurants that most people do not know about, mainly due to a poor location and lack of publicity, which is why I’m here to help!
 I fell in love with Lagnaa and its unique bare foot dining concept some months back.
 Ever since then, I have religiously recommended this North Indian restaurant to many of my friends.
-It’s a pity that some people can’t bring themselves to stomach North Indian cuisine, which in my opinion has the most colorful and vibrant tastes among all foods.
+It’s a pity that some people can’t bring themselves to stomach North Indian cuisine, which in my opinion has the most colourful and vibrant tastes among all foods.

 Eclectic Attic is another hidden gem.
 Although it is smack right in the middle of Plaza Singapura, undoubtedly one of the busiest and most crowded malls in Singapore, most people haven’t realised that it has a cozy café within that is excellent for high tea.